Providing environmental solutions for a developing California

 When there is no job opening that meets your unique skills and qualifications, we’d still be happy to learn more about you.
 Please feel free to submit a generic online application along with a copy of your most current CV and Cover Letter showcasing your areas of expertise.

-Bargas is academically based and is well experienced in the rigors of interacting with federal and state natural resource agencies, however the company culture and office ambience is relaxed and the firm prides itself in nurturing the human element.
+Bargas provides science-based solutions to our clients and is well experienced in the rigors of interacting with federal and state natural resource agencies.
+Our company culture and office ambience is relaxed and we pride ourselves in nurturing the human element.
 Working at Bargas is more than a job; it is a positive life experience with staff being supported to move forward in their chosen careers.

 We will review your submittal and you will be notified of our receipt of your resume.
 If there isn’t a position open currently that meets your qualifications, Bargas will retain your resume on file for future reference.